-Pegboard is the perfect means for creating functional displays, as evidenced with garage tools.
-Retailers have long relied on trusty pegboard to create functional product displays.
+Pegboard is the perfect means for creating functional displays, as evidenced by garage tools.
+Retailers have long relied on trusty pegboards to create functional product displays.
 Their tips and tricks will work in the home as well.

 Storing houseplants or succulents on pegboard shelves allows you to adjust shelf spacing as your plants grow.
 If your board is sturdy enough, and the shelves wide enough, you can store books on a pegboard wall.
 A pegboard wall is also an excellent structure for displaying sports trophies and medals.

 Make an ordinary pegboard beautiful by painting it with gloss or semi-gloss paint.
 These types of paint make it easier to wipe off kitchen or craft room messes.
-Framed pegboard adds a decorative touch that takes it from garage-boring to home décor fabulous.
+Framed pegboard adds a decorative touch that takes it from garage boring to home decor fantastic.

 Giant pegboard is a newer type of pegboard that features much larger holes and pegs than classic pegboard.
 Its oversized scale uses 1-inch dowels for pegs, simultaneously giving off a modern, yet rustic vibe.
 Because it’s sturdier than hardboard or plastic pegboard, you can use it for heavy-duty storage purposes.